 To get even more targeted with your automation flows, you can limit the audience that receives your message.
 For example, if a welcome flow triggers for someone who recently signed up via one of the Omnisend forms and added their preferred language, an audience filter could be added to send the email in that specific language only.
-Segment filters get applied alongside the trigger and let the right contacts into your workflow only.
+Audience Filters get applied alongside the trigger and let the right contacts into your workflow only.

 Before you start